coxm/Box2D/Building.md

 I support premake working well for [Visual Studio](https://www.visualstudio.com) on Windows 10 and [Xcode](https://developer.apple.com/xcode/) on MacOS.
 I appreciate contributions to get premake working on other platforms.

+CMake support has been added for all platforms.
+This is still experimental and as such, fixes and contributions are most welcome.

 ### Visual Studio
 Here are the steps for Visual Studio 2017:
 - Command line: `premake5 vs2017`